-Portugal, the land of sailors and great explorers is no longer just a tourist attraction – it has also become a popular destination for immigrants in recent years.
+Portugal has become a very popular destination for immigrants in recent years.
 When you move to Portugal, you should inform yourself upfront to make this important step in your life as comfortable as possible.

 If you have any questions or comments about the content, we will be happy to help you further.
 We have a special article for UK citizens with additional information about visa programs.

 As a member of the Schengen Agreement, all citizens of the EU, Switzerland and Liechtenstein can move to, stay, and work in Portugal without a visa.
 The documents required for entry are either a valid identity card or a passport.
 Other citizens need a visa.

 If you are staying in Portugal for more than three months, you should register at the City Hall of your district, where confirmation of registration (Certificado de Registo) will be issued.
 The application costs a one-time fee of 15 euros and is valid for 5 years.
 A valid ID document is also required for registration, as well as proof of your residential address (for example, through your lease contract or a utility bill).
 You only have to prove sufficient assets if you do not already have a permanent job.
 After 5 years, you can apply for a permanent residence permit (Permanent Residence Certificate) at the Aliens and Borders Service.
 Permanent Residence lasts for life, but the ID document must be renewed every 10 years.
 Failure to register can result in fines between 400 and 1500 euros, and when incorrect information is provided in the application for permanent residence, the fines can go up to 2500 euros.

 You can obtain your tax identification number, or taxpayer number, at a tax office or Loja do Cidadão.
 You will need to present an identity document (it must be valid for at least another year) and proof of address (for example, through a rental contract or an energy bill).